 Durometer is a good general guide to use for narrowing down your longboard wheel choices, but not all 78a wheels preform the same.
-A wheel's urethane formula dictates just as much if not more about the way the wheel performs.
+A wheel's urethane formula dictates just as much about the way the wheel performs.

 Every urethane formula is different and has varying degrees of grip, durability, and slide-ability.
 The best way to learn the characteristics of a urethane formula is to try several types and get a feel for your own preferences.
 Luckily, many companies have categorized their different formulas as freeride or downhill.
 In general, freeride formulas will slide easier and faster while providing less grip and durability than downhill formulas.